machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 Removes the temporary input log directory created during guided processing.

+## The Act feature and how it relates

+Ghostwriter also includes an Act feature, implemented by `ActProcessor`.
+An act is a reusable prompt template stored in a `.toml` file.

+While guidance puts instructions inside a specific file, an act gives Ghostwriter a reusable prompt workflow that can be applied across matching files.
+Both features support AI-assisted processing, but they solve different needs:

+- guidance is file-focused,
+- acts are template-focused,
+- guidance reads instructions already stored in the file,
+- and acts load instructions from predefined Act definitions.

+In the overall project, both processors build on the same AI file-processing foundation.
+This helps Ghostwriter support both reusable workflows and file-specific instructions.

+### Key methods in `ActProcessor`

+#### `setAct(String act)`

+Loads an Act definition, applies its prompt data, and prepares any episode-based execution settings.

+#### `loadAct(String name, Map<String, Object> properties, String actsLocation)`

+Loads an Act from built-in resources or a user-defined location and supports Act inheritance through the `basedOn` property.

+#### `tryLoadActFromClasspath(...)`

+Reads built-in Act definitions packaged with the application.

+#### `tryLoadActFromDirectory(...)`

+Reads custom Act definitions from a local directory or URL.

+#### `applyActData(Map<String, Object> properties)`

+Applies the loaded Act settings to the processor configuration.

+#### `scanDocuments(File projectDir, String scanDir)`

+Runs the Act processing flow, including support for episode-based execution, repeated episodes, and moves between episodes.

 ## Reviewers and supported file types

-`GuidanceProcessor` does not understand every file format by itself.
+`GuidanceProcessor` does not parse every file format on its own.
 It relies on reviewer implementations that know how to detect `@guidance:` instructions in different file types.

 Examples in this project include reviewers for: